 Trade relations between Peru and China are thriving.
-Chinese citizens and their families now migrate to Peru to work in many business sectors.
+Chinese business people and their families now migrate to Peru to work in many business sectors.
 And more and more Peruvian students choose to study Chinese.
 Some even study at Chinese universities, further strengthening the ties between the two countries.

 A stir-fry for every budget

-In case you’re planning a visit to Lima and would like to try chifa, here are our suggestions for places to try this delicious Peruvian Asian food.
+In case you’re planning a visit to Lima and would like to find chifa, here are our suggestions for places to try this delicious Peruvian Asian food.

-Wa Lok also has a solid reputation for both its venues in Miraflores and the center of Lima.
+Wa Lok also has a solid reputation for its chifa restaurants in Miraflores and the center of Lima.

 For those looking to try as many different dishes as possible, Salón Capón is an excellent buffet option.